What Is Reproduction?

 Sexual reproduction couldn't happen without the sexual organs called the gonads.
 Most people think of the gonads as the male testicles.
 But both sexes have gonads: In females the gonads are the ovaries, which make female gametes (eggs).
 The male gonads make male gametes (sperm).

-When a baby girl is born, her ovaries contain hundreds of thousands of eggs, which stay inactive until puberty begins.
+When a baby girl is born, her ovaries contain hundreds of thousands of eggs, which remain inactive until puberty begins.
 At puberty, the pituitary gland (in the central part of the brain) starts making hormones that stimulate the ovaries to make female sex hormones, including estrogen.
 The secretion of these hormones causes a girl to develop into a sexually mature woman.

 Toward the end of puberty, girls begin to release eggs as part of a monthly period called the menstrual cycle.
 About once a month, during ovulation, an ovary sends a tiny egg into one of the fallopian tubes.

 Unless the egg is fertilized by a sperm while in the fallopian tube, the egg leaves the body about 2 weeks later through the uterus — this is menstruation.
 Blood and tissues from the inner lining of the uterus combine to form the menstrual flow, which in most girls lasts from 3 to 5 days.
-A girl's first period is called menarche (MEH-nar-kee).
+A girl's first period is called menarche (pronounced: MEH-nar-kee).

 It's common for women and girls to have some discomfort in the days leading to their periods.
 Premenstrual syndrome (PMS) includes both physical and emotional symptoms that many girls and women get right before their periods, such as: